West Coast 3-Day Hike

 How to get back after your last day's hike:

 If you end your hike at Sooke River Park, you will need a taxi to return to Sooke or Sooke Road at ~$30, or walk back an additional ~10 km.
+Alternatively, take a taxi in the morning to the endpoint of your hike and walk back on trails to the Hwy and bus stops, or even into Sooke.

 From several points along Sooke Road you can take a direct bus into Victoria or connect to the airport or ferry terminals.
 Again, please use the BC Transit trip planner to find times and locations.